Wita5237/sm64-fst-brute-forcer-hip/README.md

     // Check if the normal has any solutions if (check_normal(testNormal, &o, &p, wf)) {
-          //Do stuff with successful normals
+          // Do stuff with successful normals
     }

     // When you're done, release the memory assigned to the brute forcer free_fst_vars(&p);
 } else {
-      //Report errors
+      // Report errors
 }
 ```